dashincubator/dash-incubator-rules/rules.md

 Rewards are fixed, Dash-denominated amounts decided by the Primary Admin in all cases except when the Primary Admin is the user requesting to add, reserve, or claim the task, in which case the amount is decided by the Secondary Admin.
 Users may negotiate the amount with the appropriate Admin before requesting a reservation or making a claim (see Section 5 for details).

-The Meta % is an added commission that an Admin earns for processing a task claim, which is carried out by either the Bounty's Primary Admin, or its Secondary Admin.
+The Admin % is an added commission that an Admin earns for processing a task claim, which is carried out by either the Bounty's Primary Admin, or its Secondary Admin.
 For example, under 10% commission, an approved 10 DASH Task yields 10 DASH for the user completing the task, and 1 DASH for the Admin processing the claim, either the Primary Admin (most cases) or the Secondary Admin (when the Primary Admin completes the task and claims its reward).

+### 2.5.1 Bounty Rewards

 <table>
   <tr>